 - What kind of hardware/software will I need?None.
 Our service is hosted, meaning we maintain your information and the necessary software in our cloud, with the hardware located at our data center.
 This helps you keep costs low and keep setup time to a minimum.

 - Can I keep my number(s) if I change providers?Absolutely!
 One of the biggest benefits our customers experience is the ability to maintain their existing number (phone or fax) with their new virtual phone service.
 There’s no need to worry about communicating a new number to your entire customer base, ensuring a smooth transition.

-- What countries can I get a virtual phone number in?This will depend on the service, but most providers offer virtual phone numbers from many countries, with the U.S. and Canada being the most frequently supported.
+- What countries can I get a virtual phone number in?This will depend on the service, but most providers offer virtual phone and fax numbers from many countries, with the U.S. and Canada being the most frequently supported.